dfelinto/blender-manual/manual/interface/controls/nodes/groups.rst

 the details of the input data value defined here.

-If you have multiple inputs or outputs, they can be re-ordered by selecting the socket in the list. and then moving them up or down with the arrow buttons on the right side of the panel.
+If you have multiple inputs or outputs, they can be re-ordered by selecting the socket in the list.
+And then moving them up or down with the arrow buttons on the right side of the panel.
 The plus button will add an unconnected socket of the same type as the selected socket or a value socket if there is no selection.
 The minus button will remove the selected socket.